About Sunnhordland Museum

 Historic sites in Sunnhordland managed by the museum:

-• Sunnhordlandstunet (Leirvik, Stord): The museum comprises ten buildings: including open hearth huts, a farm house with an attic, a school house, a country store and a beach fisherman’s rented hut.
-The museum has permanent exhibitions featuring agriculture, forestry, fishery and coastal industries, life in prehistoric times and a lovely local textiles exhibition.
-Open Tuesday-Friday all year, and daily (not Mondays) during summer.
+• Sunnhordlandstunet (Leirvik, Stord): The museum comprises ten buildings: including open hearth huts, several farm houses, a school house, a country store and a fisherman’s house.
+The museum has permanent exhibitions featuring fishery and coastal industries, life in prehistoric times and a local textiles exhibition.
+Sunnhordlandstunet also has several less permanent exhibitions that change regularly.
+See opening hours.

-• Halsnøy Monastery (Halsnøy, Kvinnherad): The Augustine monastery courtyard containes what remains of the Augustinian monastery built by Erling Skakke in 1164.
+• Halsnøy abbey (Halsnøy, Kvinnherad): The Augustine abbey courtyard containes what remains of the Augustinian abbey built by Erling Skakke in 1164.
 After the reformation, the sheriff and the bailiff was seated here.
 The farmhouse was built in 1841, and a garden and jetty are also included.
 It is an arena for cultural events every year.
-Open Tuesday-Thursday all year, and daily (not Mondays) during summer.
+See opening hours.

 • Haua house (Omvikedalen, Kvinnherad: A typical Norwegian «lemstove» (house with a loft).
-The home of author Jens Tvedt, built in 1588.
-For guided assistance: contact us.
+The home of author Jens Tvedt.

 Folk i kostyme på gamalt tun